trywilco/wilco-docs/docs/building-your-quest/conditions/k8s-backend-config-var-defined.md

 **Type**: Condition

-Check if config variable is set (exists) for the K8s backend app.
-If config var exists, it is set on the condition outputs.
+Check if a config variable is set (exists) for the K8s backend app.
+If a config var exists, it is set on the condition outputs.

 ## Params